Next Generation Sequencing

 Learn the different steps of sample preparation, sequencing, data collection and data analysis using next generation sequencing technique.

 - University / College

-In the NGS Simulation students obtain a hair sample from an ancient Greenland man, extract his DNA, and perform DNA sequencing.
+In the Next Generation Sequencing (NGS) simulation, you will obtain a hair sample from an ancient man from Greenland, extract his DNA, and perform DNA sequencing.
 The NGS technology uses second-generation DNA sequencing, where users perform sequencing of many samples at the same time, also known as massive parallel sequencing.
 NGS has many real –life application scenarios.
-Specifically, this lab will use SNP (Single Nucleotide Polymorphism) analysis to correlate the result with physical appearance such as hair baldness, earwax thickness and many others.
-By looking at the SNP result, students can reconstruct the physical appearance of the ancient Greenland man.
+In this lab specifically, you will use SNP (Single Nucleotide Polymorphism) analysis to correlate the result with physical appearance such as hair baldness, earwax thickness and many others.
+By looking at the SNP result, you will learn how to reconstruct the physical appearance of the ancient man from Greenland.

 Understanding the steps from DNA to sequencing results

-Students are taken through the multiple steps of sample preparation and sequencing process learning about sample fragmentation, end repairing, A-tailing and PCR amplification of the sample.
-Students will then proceed to the sequencing machine where they will perform cluster generation followed by the sequencing reaction and data collection.
-These processes will be illustrated using 3D animations supplemented with quiz questions.
+In the first part of the Next Generation Sequencing lab, you will be taken through the multiple steps of sample preparation and sequencing process and learn about sample fragmentation, end repairing, A-tailing and PCR amplification of the sample.
+You will then proceed to the sequencing machine where you will perform cluster generation followed by the sequencing reaction and data collection.
+These processes will be illustrated with 3D animations as well as quiz questions.

 Data processing and analysis